KamillaToberia/VBA-challenge/README.md

 ###Solution Files

-I have two files in the folder:
+I have six files in the folder:

--excel sheet
 -VBA code
+-Screenshot the tables 2018,2019and 2020.
+-Screenshot the Code in VBA in two parts.

+###Screenshots